 Most 2D Animators enter the field with a college degree, with the most common majors being computer animation, media arts, illustration, or digital arts.
 While most 2D Animators will have a college degree in animation or another related field, like visual arts, it isn’t a strict requirement to get your motion graphics training through a four-year degree program.
 Many successful 2D Animators got their start without a college degree, and you shouldn’t be turned off from pursuing a career in animation if you didn’t major in it.
 Whether you have a degree in an unrelated field or no degree, there are still viable paths you can take to build your career in 2D animation.

-Students without college degrees will need a significant amount of supplemental training to demonstrate that they have comparable skills to prospective candidates who did graduate from a college computer animation program.
-This training is most commonly acquired in a career-focused skills development program, such as the career-certificate programs offered through Noble Desktop.
+Students without college degrees will need a significant amount of supplemental training to demonstrate that they have skills comparable to those of prospective candidates who graduated from a college computer animation program.
+This training is most commonly acquired in a career-focused skills development program, such as the career certificate programs offered through Noble Desktop.
 These accelerated programs will teach students how to work as 2D Animators and set them up for success on the job market with targeted professionalization seminars.
 Students without degrees will still lag in terms of things like networking opportunities, and they will need to do more work to build their portfolios and job materials.
 Still, they will be well-positioned to enter the job market as competitive candidates for 2D Animation jobs.

 Read more about if you need a degree to become a 2D Animator